-The common centipede that lives in the Pacific Northwest is a brownish red in color with long antennae at the front and a pair of long legs at the back which reach out almost as far as the antennae.
+The common centipede that lives in the Pacific Northwest is a brownish red in color with long antennae at the front and a pair of long legs at the back that reach out almost as far as the antennae.
 The Common centipede can crawl backward almost as easily as it can crawl forwards.
 Read More….

 Harpaphe Haydeniana Millipede